 “The child should nurse from one breast at each nursing, alternately, and should be satisfied in from 10 to 15 minutes.
 If it must be nursed from both breasts each time, and is unsatisfied when the nursing is finished, the quantity is inadequate for its needs.
 By regularity being established early both the baby is trained to good habits, and the breasts to secrete at regular intervals.”

-Dr. Tuley believes that giving water to breast fed babies between nursings should be a rule– and strangely, that babies can tell time or read his book to know they only get 15 minutes for meals.
+Dr Tuley believes that giving water to breastfed babies between nursings should be a rule, and strangely, that babies can tell time and read his book to know they only get 15 minutes for meals.
+Note: today, water is not recommended for babies under 6-months-old because it can screw up their electrolyte balance which is very dangerous for tiny babies.

 Mother’s diet and activity